Wolfyxon/wolfyxon.github.io/public/docs/online-privacy-and-safety-guide.md

 The most dangerous one in my opinion is the full names of your teachers.
 There's a very high chance the majority of your teachers use Facebook and don't properly care about the privacy which makes your school very easy to find from their profile, which obviously leads back to you.

+### Screenshots and screensharing
+You have to be very careful whenever you're making screenshots or sharing your screen to someone.
+Close everything that contains sensitive information and make sure to not open it back.

+Here are some examples what you need to look for:
+- Google Maps
+- Your e-mail
+- The bottom (footer) of Google search.
+It shows your approximate city.
+- Internet speed test sites (some may show your IP address and location).
+- Private files (including image previews)
+- Your bank website
+- Your school website
+- Public transport website of your area
+- Browsing & search history
+- Passwords and logins (obviously)

 ## Assume everything may be leaked eventually
 The even the most *secure* companies suffer data breaches leaving data of thousands of users open to cybercriminals.